- Cardiology 84

 Treatments

 The hernia cannot be treated with medication.
-Open or Laparoscopic surgery is recommended for the repair of a hernia.
-Various techniques of repair with sutures/anatomical repair & mesh are available for surgical treatment of hernias.
+Open or Laparoscopic surgery is recommended for its repair.
+Various techniques of repair with sutures/anatomical repair and mesh are available for the surgical treatment of hernias.
 Surgery can be planned if the hernia is not associated with any complications and risk factors.

 Surgery